fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-3/assignment-3.md

 - The motivation and rationale for the visualization.
 - The interaction mechanisms and methods implemented (for Task 2).
 - The design decisions made, including color choices, encoding strategies, and layout considerations (if appropriate).
+- The experimentation process using Vega-Lite, including different encodings, interaction techniques, and alternative designs that were considered before finalizing the visualizations. **For at least one visualization in each task, you should provide a detailed report on the experimentation process, documenting the design alternatives considered, the rationale behind the final choice, and how different encoding strategies, interactions, and visualization techniques influenced interpretability and insights.**

 2) One or more Jupyter notebooks (``.ipynb``) at the root directory of your git project, with each step of your exploratory process.
 Make sure it is *easily* reproducible and well documented, including both comments and plots.